Please note – you will leave a website owned by MacroGenics, Inc.

 The U.S. FDA has granted Fast Track designation for the investigation of margetuximab for treatment of patients with metastatic or locally advanced HER2 positive breast cancer who have previously been treated with anti-HER2-targeted therapy.

 Margetuximab is being evaluated in a Phase 2 clinical trial in patients with HER2-positive gastric or gastroesophageal junction cancer in combination with an anti-PD-1 monoclonal antibody.
-The Phase 2 clinical trial seeks to characterize the safety, tolerability, maximum tolerated dose, and antitumor activity of this combination.
 Enrolled patients had relapsed or refractory advanced HER2-positive gastric or gastroesophageal junction cancer with disease progression after or resistance to treatment with trastuzumab plus chemotherapy.
-The 25 patients in the most recently enrolled expansion cohort had HER2-positive gastric carcinoma that was 3+ by immunohistochemistry.
-Patients in the study were enrolled irrespective of programmed death ligand 1 (PD-L1) expression status.
+Recent data from this study were presented at the annual meeting of the European Society for Medical Oncology (ESMO) in September 2019.

 Using MacroGenics’ Fc Optimization platform, the constant region (Fc region) of margetuximab was engineered to increase its ability to kill tumor cells through an Fc-dependent mechanism, including ADCC.
 Specifically, margetuximab’s ability to bind to activating Fc-gamma receptors was increased and its ability to bind to the Fc-gamma inhibitory receptor on immune effector cells, including monocytes, macrophages, dendritic cells and natural killer, or NK, cells, was decreased.
 As a result, margetuximab may have the potential to be effective in a broader population than is currently treated with trastuzumab and may overcome resistance in populations that no longer respond to trastuzumab.
 (Learn More: Fc Optimization Platform)